 Step 2 Add DNS zones and DHCP scopes, templates, client-classes, or virtual private networks (VPNs) as a test to pull data to the regional cluster.

-Step 3 Start and log in to the web UI for the regional cluster, using the URL appropriate to the port number.
+Step 3 Start and log into the web UI for the regional cluster, using the URL appropriate to the port number.
 By default, the regional port numbers are 8090 for HTTP connections and 8453 for HTTPS (secure) connections.
-In Windows, from the Start menu, choose Network Registrar 7.2 regional Web UI.
+In Windows, from the Start menu, choose Network Registrar 8.0 regional Web UI.

 Step 4 Test the regional cluster for single sign-on connectivity to the local cluster.
 Try to pull DNS zone distributions, DHCP scopes, templates, client-classes, or VPNs from the local cluster to the regional replica database.